lime02lime/TwoTowerSearch/README.md

 # Two Tower Search

 A PyTorch implementation of a dual-tower neural network for semantic search using sentence transformers.
-This model architecture is particularly effective for learning semantic similarity between queries and documents.
+This model architecture is designed to learn the semantic similarity between queries and documents.

 ## Overview